vimeo/timeserieswidget/README.md

 ![Screenshot](https://raw.github.com/Dieterbe/timeserieswidget/master/screenshots/flot-annotated-event.png)
 ![Screenshot](https://raw.github.com/Dieterbe/timeserieswidget/master/screenshots/compare-stacked.png)

+## Installation

+ * git clone into directory that will be available over http
+ * git submodule update --init
+ * include the needed css/js depending on your needs; see example files

 ## Notes for client-side graph rendering / troubleshooting

 ### Configuration of graphite server / If you don't seem to get any actual data